dou1984/coev/paper/An efficient event-based coroutine solution.md

 }
 ```

-Eventchain is not thread-safe.
-If you use eventchain to wait for events in multiple threads at the same time, you need to add thread locks.
-At the same time, there is another problem.
-If you wait for an event in thread A, and after thread B resumes the event, the code after the awaiter resumes will be executed in thread B. This is a problem that needs attention.

 # Summarize

 All awaiter coroutines are event-driven.
-When you need to wait for an event, the event is saved in the event chain.
+When you need to wait for an event, the event is saved in the async.
 When the event is completed, resume the event and jump to the waiting awaiter.
-When the awaiter completes, you can return to the upper layer to wait. awaiter in.
-Developers only need to understand awaiter, event, eventchain and wait_for functions.
+When the awaiter completes, you can return to the caller awaiter.
+Developers only need to understand awaiter, event, async and wait_for functions.
 They do not need to understand promise_type, coroutine_handle and other processes, nor do they need to re-encapsulate coroutines according to different businesses.
 This can greatly reduce the difficulty of development and is also consistent with The development thinking and habits of most people.